microsoft/ELL/tools/utilities/pythonlibs/gallery/README.md

                        validation set) (default: 200)
 ```

-Example:
+### Example
 After the `v_I64x64x3CCMCCMCCCMCCCMCCCMF2048` model is deployed to /home/pi/pi3, run the validation test on at most 10 images by calling this script from your host machine (note: not on the Raspberry Pi).

-This will SSH to the Raspberry Pi at 192.168.1.100, call the Python bindings for the v_I64x64x3CCMCCMCCCMCCCMCCCMF2048 model, and run through the images in the validation set.
+This will SSH to the Raspberry Pi at 192.168.1.100, call the Python bindings for the `v_I64x64x3CCMCCMCCCMCCCMCCCMF2048` model, and run through the images in the validation set.
 To do this, it deploys the validate.py and validate.sh helper scripts to the Raspberry Pi.

 ```
 (py36) python run_validation.py --maxfiles 10 v_I64x64x3CCMCCMCCCMCCCMCCCMF2048 192.168.1.100
 ```
 Note that some models do take a long time to run on the Raspberry Pi, and consume high CPU usage for the OpenBLAS operations.
-You should try with a relatively small --maxfiles setting and increase as needed.
+For these models, try a relatively small --maxfiles setting and increase as needed.

 ## generate_md.py
 To be added